 - 2-3 tablespoons olive oil

-- 1-2 tablespoons lemon juice
+- 1-2 tablespoons bottled or fresh lemon juice

 - 1 tablespoon dried oregano